mmuchsin/dog-breed-classification/myreadme.md

-Project Set Up and Data

-The submitted project contains a README file that contains:

-A short introduction of the project
-Project Setup Instructions
-Explanations of the different files used in the project Code sample for querying a model endpoint
-Explain insights from the model
-At least 2 relevant and informative images, terminal outputs, or screenshots

-Hyperparameter Optimization
-The submitted README file contains a screenshot of your hyperparameter tuning job that shows at least 2 different training runs and their results.

-Profiler and Debugger
-The Jupyter notebook or the README should include a line plot showing the status of a variable throughout the training process.
-In case the plot shows an anomalous behavior, the Jupyter notebook or README should include the steps they took to debug it.
-If not, it should include the steps they would have to take to debug an error.

-Model Deployment
-The README should also contain a screenshot showing an active endpoint in SageMaker

 # Dog Breed Image Classifications with Pytorch (ResNet50) and AWS Sagemaker

 The objective of this project is to create a deep learning model that is capable of identifying 133 different breeds of dogs.
 This project will use [Pytorch](https://pytorch.org/) as a deep learning framework and [Resnet50](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html) as a pre-trained model.
 The dataset used can be accessed from [here](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 This project will outlines the process for an end-to-end image classification project, utilizing the resources and capabilities of AWS Sagemaker.